wlsf82/EngageSphere-Test-Design-Masterclass-TAT/README.md

 ### Running the tests
 To run the API tests, `npm run test:api`.

-to run the accessibility test: npm run test:a11y
+To run the accessibility test, `npm run test:a11y`.

 to run the component tests : didn't found out yet :( (I was running them on the cypress interface, but didn't managed to run them headless)